 - Does your WordPress website contain any illegal links?

 - Has Google already marked your website as insecure?

 Record your answers to each question and make sure that you’ve noted everything for the next step below.

-Many of the good are very helpful in these kinds of situations.
+Many of the good hosting companies are very helpful in these kinds of situations.
 The ones with experienced staff have faced these kinds of a problem before, so they should be well-equipped to help.
-That’s why before doing anything yourself, get in touch with your companies provider and follow their advice.
+That’s why before doing anything yourself, get in touch with your hosting provider and follow their advice.

 4. Hire A Professional

 If your website has experienced a bad attack or you just need it to be cleaned quickly, hiring professional help might be the way to go.
 A vulnerable website only gets worse as time goes on, so the faster you can get your issues fixed, the safe your website will be.

 This is most likely the best solution for you if you don’t consider yourself tech-savvy, or you just don’t want to mess anything up while you’re trying to clean your site.
 It’s easy to make things worse instead of better in these situations, so if you’re not comfortable making significant changes to the backend of your site, it may be time to ask for support.

 Jim over at hackrepair.com is one of our partners and a highly trusted resources when it comes to cleaning hacked websites.
 They don’t call him The Hack Repair Guy for nothing.

 But if you’re not interested in bringing on help or want to tackle this problem yourself, the next steps are below.